Can LLMs Identify Tax Abuse?: Experiments and Results

 Unlike the already-described tasks, which ask LLMs for Yes/No answers, there are varying degrees of similarity between possible strategy steps.
 Thus, we use a 0-to-3 grading rubric: 3 for answers semantically identical to the blanked-out step, 2 for answers leaving out or adding some important detail, 1 for answers differing in fundamental respects, and 0 for answers with no semantic overlap.
 We developed a prompt that details this grading rubric, with several examples; this prompt is on GitHub.
 We had both a human domain expert and o1 use this rubric to grade a held-out split of responses from claude-3.5.
 We found a Spearman's $\rho$ of 0.89 between o1 and the human grades, suggesting that this automatic grading is reliable.
 We use o3 and this rubric to do the grading for all step-cloze results.

 We chose two of the 36 strategies -- and one blanked-out step within each of the two -- for the 1-shot or 2-shot exemplars.
 The remaining 34 strategies have a total of 144 steps.
-We ran the 144 in 0-shot, 1-shot, and 2-shot forms against o3, claude-4, and gemini-2.5.
+We ran the 144 in 0-shot, 1-shot, and 2-shot forms.

-Figure~\ref{fig_step_cloze} has the results, which show the LLMs have mediocre performance, at best getting 3's on slightly over half the step-clozes.
+Figure~\ref{fig_step_cloze} has the results, which show the LLMs have mediocre performance, at best getting 3s on slightly over half the step-clozes.
 This is surprising, since all the strategies were derived from public-domain sources that were almost certainly part of the LLMs' training corpora.
 We conclude that any memorization by the models of the strategies is limited, perhaps because the public sources intentionally keep the details of the strategies opaque.

-Gemini-2.5 and o3 both perform better than claude-4.
-Interestingly, all three models show a substantial improvement going from 0-shot to 1-shot, but then a decrease going from 1-shot to 2-shot, suggesting that a single shot is optimal for this and similar tasks.
+Interestingly, all three reasoning models show a substantial improvement going from 0-shot to 1-shot, but then a decrease going from 1-shot to 2-shot.
+All three reasoning models substantially outperformed the baseline llama-3.3-70B, indicating that reasoning and size improve performance on this task.